Standard II.C. Student Support Services

 Student medical records are locked in a metal file cabinet at Student Health Services.
 The clinic is a locked facility, in which medical records are only accessible to Health Services staff.
 Charts of the patients that have not been seen in one year are scanned electronically and the paper record is confidentially destroyed.

-Disabled Student Programs and Services (DSPS) follows the same record-keeping procedures as Student Health Services.
+Accessibility Resource Centers for Students (DSPS) follows the same record-keeping procedures as Student Health Services.
 DSPS has paper files of DSPS students.
 They are kept in fire proof medical file cabinets within the program's area.
 Older, inactive files are scanned electronically ( II.C.8-5).

 Board Policy 5040 and Administrative Procedure 5040 provide for compliance with applicable federal and state laws related to the Student Rights and Privacy Act.
 These policies and procedures define how students have access to their records, the release of student records to identified individuals or entities, and the notification to students regarding the release of information.
 Directory information is described in Board Policy 5040 and Administrative Procedure 5040, is included in the College catalog, and defines what particular information is made available to the public about individual students.